longturn/freeciv21/docs/Contributing/visual-studio.rst

 Qt Designer and other Qt tools within the Visual Studio IDE.
 This is especially useful if you want to edit any of the client :file:`.ui` files.

-Start by `downloading <https://www.qt.io/download-qt-installer>`_ the installer.
+Start by `downloading <https://www.qt.io/download-qt-installer-oss>`_ the installer.

+#.
 Double-click the downloaded file and login with your Qt account.
-If you do not have a Qt account, there should be a link in the installer window to create one.
+If you do not have a Qt account, there
+   should be a link in the installer window to create one.
+#.
 Click :guilabel:`Next`, agree to the GNU License and state that you are an individual, not a business.
+#.
 Click :guilabel:`Next` and pick to either send or not send usage statistics to Qt.
+#.
 Click :guilabel:`Next`.
 Note that installing to :file:`C:\\Qt` is fine.
+#.
 Ensure :guilabel:`Custom Install` is selected and then click :guilabel:`Next`.
-On the right, uncheck :guilabel:`latest support release` and check :guilabel:`LTS`, click :guilabel:`Filter`.
+#.
+On the right, uncheck :guilabel:`latest supported release` and check :guilabel:`Archive`, click
+   :guilabel:`Filter`.
+#.
 Expand :guilabel:`Qt` and check the ``5.15.2`` option.
+#.
 Click :guilabel:`Next` and agree to the Microsoft license.
+#.
 Click :guilabel:`Next` and note that :strong:`Qt` for the Start Menu is fine.
+#.
 Click :guilabel:`Next` and :guilabel:`Install` to begin the process.

 .. note:: You can reduce the size of the Qt Tools install by expanding the ``5.15.2`` option and unchecking ``WebAssembly``, ``MSVC 2015 64-bit``, ``MSVC 2019 32-bit``, ``MinGW 8.1.0 32-bit``, ``MinGW 8.1.0 64-bit``,
   ``UWP*``, and ``Android``.
-Unless you intend to develop for those platforms, you do not need to download and install those components.
+Unless you intend to develop for those platforms, you do not need to download and install those components for Freeciv21.

 To install the extension.
 In Visual Studio, click on :menuselection:`Extensions --> Manage Extensions --> Online`.
 Search for :strong:`Qt Visual Studio Tools` and install it.

 To set the version of Qt in the extension's options.
 Click on :menuselection:`Extensions --> Qt VS Tools --> Qt Versions`.
 Add version ``5.15`` and in the path enter: